FELT

 …for a moment I thought I had misread the summary on Felt and was watching a documentary.
 Her performance as a traumatized young artist (also named Amy) is that real. – Paste / Tim Basham

-A more in-depth page chronicling FELT’s positive reception can be found here.
+More of FELT’s positive reception can be found here and here and here.